berna-ahito/oauth2-integration/README.md

 ✅ = Requires Login  ❌ = Public Access

 **Security & CSRF Protection:**
-This project uses Spring Security’s built-in session-based CSRF protection.
-All POST forms (Profile and Logout) include a CSRF token automatically provided by Thymeleaf.
+Spring Security handles CSRF automatically.
+The React app includes the CSRF token in requests like `POST /profile` for secure session-based communication.

 **Error Handling:**
 Custom `error.html` and a global `@ControllerAdvice` handler are implemented to catch OAuth2 and generic exceptions gracefully.